Common name: Bakong, Pahong, Knob-fruited screwpine

 The broad, thick and waterproof leaves are used for weaving mats;.
 They are also used in wrapping fish and tapioca for baking; thatching huts, making umbrellas, and for curing tobacco by wrapping in them.
 The leaves can be made pliable by heating them.
 Fibers from prop roots are used for weaving baskets and chairs; and also for making threads and ropes.

-Pandanus plants can grow to a height of 10-20 meters, and are either male or female plants.
+Pandanus plants are either male or female.
 Male plants produce flowers to pollinate the female ones, which then produce fruits.
 Pandanus plants produce small plants around the top edge of the trunk, which can be cut off carefully and planted as new plants.

 Propagation is through seeds or by planting the small plants that grow on the trunk.